-Notes to the Syngenta Group Consolidated Financial Statements (extracts)
+Notes to the Syngenta AG Group Consolidated Financial Statements (extract)

 Critical accounting estimates (extract)

 At December 31, 2021, Syngenta’s deferred tax assets are $1,366 million (2020: $1,306 million), as further analyzed in Note 7.
 Included in this balance are deferred tax assets for unused tax losses and tax credits of $115 million (2020: $73 million), of which $61 million (2020: $33 million) relates to tax losses.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or in which tax losses can be utilized.
 The tax effect of unused tax losses is recognized as a deferred tax asset when it becomes probable that the tax losses will be utilized.
 In making assessments regarding deferred tax assets, management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies.

 At December 31, 2021, based upon the level of historical taxable income and projections for future taxable income over the periods in which deferred tax assets are deductible, management believes that it is more likely than not that Syngenta will realize the benefits of these deductible differences.
 The amount of deferred tax assets considered realizable could however be reduced in subsequent years if estimates of future taxable income during their carry forward periods are reduced, or rulings by the tax authorities are unfavorable.
 Estimates are therefore subject to change due to both market-related and government-related uncertainties, as well as Syngenta’s own future decisions on restructuring and other matters.
 Syngenta is unable to accurately quantify the future adjustments to deferred income tax expense that may occur as a result of these uncertainties.